 Women at Work: "Sharikat Haya - Partnership for Life"

 TAFI works to advance coexistence, equality and cooperation among Israel’s Jewish and Arab citizens by creating and operating large-scale initiatives, cultivating strategic grassroots projects and conducting public education and advocacy to promote its vision of shared citizenship and opportunity for all of Israel’s citizens.
 Women at Work: “Sharikat Haya- Partnership for Life” promotes the integration of Arab women in the labor market through recruitment, empowerment, training and placement into first time jobs, a media campaign and employer-directed activities, in order to improve the economic and social status of Arab women in Israel (unemployment among Arab women is one of the lead causes of poverty among Israeli Arab households).
-Recently adopted by the government as a national model, Sharikat Haya will be scaled up and replicated in over 40 Arab towns over the next few years with another operating partner.
+Recently adopted by the government as a national model, Sharikat Haya is being scaled up and replicated in over 40 Arab towns over the next few years with Beatzmi serving as operating partner.

 The Jewish Agency for Israel and the Center for Jewish-Arab Economic Development

 Keren Ya’ar Loan Fund